fernandosanchezmunoz/dcos-ceph/README.md

 # Acknowledgements

-This is a very simple set of instructions to adapt the much more complex, and excellent work done by [Tim Harper](https://github.com/timcharper) on a great [Ceph-on-Mesos framework](https://github.com/vivint-smarthome/ceph-on-mesos).
+This is a very simple set of instructions to adapt the excellent (and WAY more complex!) work done by [Tim Harper](https://github.com/timcharper) on a great [Ceph-on-Mesos framework](https://github.com/vivint-smarthome/ceph-on-mesos).
 Also he was patient enough to provide instructions and guidance while this was being prepared.
 Hat tip to him!